 BAD THINGS HAPPEN TO GOOD PEOPLE

-YOU NEED AN ATTORNEY WHO WILL FIGHT FOR YOUR RIGHTS: CALL CHRIS SPEDDING!
+YOU NEED AN ATTORNEY WHO KNOWS KENTUCKY CRIMINAL LAW AND WILL FIGHT FOR YOUR RIGHTS: CALL CHRIS SPEDDING!

 What should I do if I get arrested?

 First and foremost, don’t admit guilt.
 You have a right to have an attorney with you for any and all questioning.
 You are not obligated to answer any questions other than your name, address and age.